michal-flaska/ue5_tutorial/NOTES.md

     - After you assign a enum as a type of variable, you can set Default value of the enum in the variable details (in blueprint).
   - You can assign `Get "VariableName"` to print string (if it's enum).
   - If you drag&drop the variable (which has an enum type) and choose 'get', you can drag a node out of it to create `Switch on "EnumName"` where you can drag more nodes out of it based on enumerations names in your enum.

+- Functions:
+  - Function is basically a block of code which adds functionality to your program.
+  - You can add input/output parameters for a function in its details panel
+  - You can create something called 'Local Variables' in functions.

 ### Misc
 - You can hit 'end' on your keyboard to snap items to the ground (landscape) in the level.